vu-ctli/ctli.hugo/README.md

 [blackfriday](https://github.com/russross/blackfriday) markdown
 processor, which follows the CommonMark standard with a few extensions.

-You can also just post content in whatever form is convenient for you to the `web` channel of the project's Slack workspace and I will add it to the site.
+You can also just put your content in whatever form is convenient for you to the `web` channel of the project's Slack workspace and I will add it to the site.